myvr/nodebb-widget-search-bar/README.md

 `npm install nodebb-widget-search-bar`

 ## NodeBB Version
-This widget has been tested on NodeBB 1.1.2
+This widget has been tested
+* NodeBB 1.1.2
+* NodeBB 1.2.1

 ## Features
 * Option to show or hide the search bar on the following pages when used globally